Sex Crime Lawyer

 Few criminal convictions have worse aftermath than one for a sexually related offense.
 They tend to carry heavy penalties, including lengthy prison sentences.
 However, being released from prison is not the end.
 Florida law also requires people convicted of certain sex offenses to register.
 That information becomes publicly available to potential employers, neighbors, friends, romantic interests, and anyone else in Broward County with internet access.

-Sex crime charges are often based on false accusations, exaggerated claims and misunderstandings.
+Sex crime charges are often based on false accusations, exaggerated claims, and misunderstandings.
 An experience sex crime attorney can challenge weaknesses in the case against you and seek the best possible result.

-At Meltzer & Bell, P.A., we fight for the rights of people that have been accused of sexually-motivated crimes.
+At Meltzer & Bell, we fight for the rights of people that have been accused of sexually motivated crimes.
 If you face sex crime allegations, you may feel like the world is against you.
-A Fort Lauderdale sexual offense lawyer from Meltzer & Bell, P.A. will stand by your side.
+A Fort Lauderdale sexual offense lawyer from Meltzer & Bell will stand by your side.
 When you turn to us, you will have an experienced partner working for you — never an associate fresh out of law school.

 The offense many people call “rape” is, under Florida Statutes Annotated § 794.011, called “sexual battery.”
-Sexual battery means that the accused cause the victim’s sexual organ, anus or mouth to be penetrated by a sexual organ or any other object without the victim’s consent.
+Sexual battery means that the accused caused the victim’s sexual organ, anus, or mouth to be penetrated by a sexual organ or any other object without the victim’s consent.

 Consent is a critical issue in sexual battery cases.
 If the charges allege and prosecutors can prove that sexual battery occurred as a result of violence or threats of violence, then consent will not be considered given.
 Consent can also be denied if the victim was drugged, unconscious or physically incapable of giving consent due to disability or any other reason.